hashicorp/field-workshops-terraform/docs/slides/azure/terraform-oss/index.md

 * Migrate from other cloud providers

 ???
 **Terraform is also great for migrating between cloud providers.
-Let's say you wanted to move some workloads from AWS to Azure.
+Let's say you wanted to move some workloads to Azure.
 The code changes in Terraform would be much easier to implement than they would via ARM templates.
 I was able to migrate a simple demo application from one cloud to another in a few short hours, because there was almost no learning curve.
 Terraform code looks the same no matter where you run it.**

 ---
 Name: Why-Terraform-on-Azure